maxf/geotranslator/README.md

 - compile elm in production mode: `make build`

-- deploy your own way (eg, push the docker image: `docker push maxf/geotranslate`)
+- deploy on the server, however you do it.
+For instance, using docker:

+1. create the new images

+`docker build -t maxf/geotranslate:0.10.0`

+`docker push maxf/geotranslate:0.10.0`

+2. on the server:

+`docker run -p 3000 --env W3WAPIKEY=XXX --env RUNTIME_ENV=live maxf/geotranslate`